4d/4d-for-ios/docs/Detailform-ManifestCustomTemplate.md

 ```

-For example, the manifest file for the list form template below includes the following information:
+For example, the manifest file for the detail form template below includes the following information:
 1. detailform template
-2. **Custom detail form**
+2. **Detail form**
 3. One static field and 0 for infinite duplicated fields (a profile image, and duplicated fields)
 4. Icon size definition